Combinations of a verb and a preposition-like adverb have various interesting properties

 Phrasal verbs are described in most grammar books for learners of English, but the details can be sparse at times.
 My aim here is to provide the more extensive overview that I feel is often lacking, in order to assist a more effective use of phrasal verbs and related expressions.
 Some of the points are also made elsewhere within this blog, but hopefully there will be benefit in having them all together here.

-The difference between phrasal and prepositional verbs is the combinations that they can make with neighbouring words.
-One of these involves a directly-following noun or noun equivalent (i.e. an “object” – see 8.
+In speech, the adverb within a phrasal verb is stressed (i.e. said strongly – see 125.
+Stress & Emphasis), whereas the preposition within a prepositional verb is unstressed.
+In both speech and writing, phrasal and prepositional verbs combine differently with words after them.
+The main difference involves a directly-following noun or noun equivalent (i.e. an “object” – see 8.
 Object-Dropping Errors).
-All prepositional verbs need one, but some phrasal verbs are found without one, like this:
+All prepositional verbs need one, but some phrasal verbs lack one, like this:

 (a) Permission is required for the plane to take off.

-If an object is present, the main indication of a phrasal verb is variability of the object’s position.
+If an object is present, the main indication of a phrasal verb is a choice about the object’s position.
 Consider this:

 (b) Night workers must switch on the lights.

 Here, the object the lights follows on, but it could also go before it (… switch the lights on).
 Indeed, if the object is a pronoun (e.g. them), this position is compulsory.
 The same choice is not possible with prepositional verbs: if the verb in (b) was depend on, the lights would always have to go after on.
 The ability of on to follow the object when part of a phrasal verb is not illogical, since adverbs as a whole often occupy this position (see 120.
 Six Things to Know about Adverbs).

 Another difference between phrasal and prepositional verbs involves adverb positions.
 Only prepositional verbs can have an adverb directly after their verb, as in this example: